Purpose

 Authority

-To implement the program, partnerships have been formed among the Corps, U.S. Fish and Wildlife Service, U.S. Geological Survey and the states of Minnesota, Iowa, Wisconsin, Missouri, and Illinois.
+To implement the program, partnerships have been formed with the U.S. Fish and Wildlife Service, U.S. Geological Survey and the states of Minnesota, Iowa, Wisconsin, Missouri and Illinois.

 Funding

 The authorized program funding is $55 million annually to include three Corps districts on the Upper Mississippi River.
-The fiscal year 2023 appropriation is $55 million.
+The fiscal year 2024 appropriation is $55 million.
+The Fiscal Year 2025 President’s Budget is $55 million.